espressif/esp-idf/docs/en/api-reference/storage/sdmmc.rst

 Overview
 --------

-SD/SDIO/MMC driver currently supports SD memory and IO cards.
-Support for MCC/eMMC cards will be added in the future.
+SD/SDIO/MMC driver currently supports SD memory, SDIO cards, and eMMC chips.
 This protocol level driver builds on top of SDMMC and SD SPI host drivers.

 SDMMC and SD SPI host drivers (``driver/sdmmc_host.h``) provide APIs to send commands to the slave device(s), send and receive data, and handle error conditions on the bus.